-Include any interest paid by Inland Revenue as income in the year it is received, if you paid interest to Inland Revenue for late payment of tax, it is allowed as a deduction in the tax year the interest is paid.
-If your overall interest is also a negative amount, put a minus sign in the last box.
+If we paid you interest, include it in the income year you received it.
+If you paid us interest, include it as a deduction in the income year the interest was paid.
+If your overall interest is a negative amount, put a minus sign in the last box.